-Situated in the city of Chennai in Tamil Nadu, Marina Beach is a natural urban beach along the Bay of Bengal.
-The beach is stretched out to a distance of 13 kilometres making it the longest natural urban beach in the country, second largest in the world and also the most crowded beach in India with almost 30,000 visitors a day.
+The most famous beach in Chennai, Marina Beach is a natural urban beach along the Bay of Bengal.
+The beach is stretched out to a distance of 13 kilometres making it the longest natural urban beach in the country, second largest in the world and the most crowded beach in India with almost 30,000 visitors a day.
 The beach hosts daily picnic-goers and sea lovers.
 One can spot families and kids enjoying the warm waters and indulging in other fun activities on the sandy shoreline.
 Many food stalls cater to hungry visitors each day.

 Compare quotes from upto 3 travel agents for free

 Considered as one of the cleanest and beautiful beaches in Chennai, VGP Golden beach is a highly sought-after leisure and picnic spot in the city by family and friends.
 This beach is a part of the VGP Universal Kingdom, which is a famous amusement park and lies on the East Coast Road.
 This mesmerising beach is an appealing part of the Bay of Bengal, with its smooth and silver sand situated on Marina, the second longest beach in the world.
 Visitors can enjoy the warm waters and indulge in some fun activities on the sandy shores.

 Also known as Adyar Poonga or Adyar Eco Park, Tholkappia Poonga is an ecological park established by an initiative of the Tamil Nadu government.
 Situated in the Adyar estuary of Chennai, the park has over 160 species of trees and is visited by tourists and localities alike.
 The flora and fauna who call this park home make it a wonderful educational cum recreational spot in Chennai.
 Many schools and groups of children conduct day visits to learn and enjoy a leisurely picnic here.